Hybrid-X13/Andromeda/README.md

 # Andromeda

-A mod for the game The Binding of Isaac.
+A mod for the game The Binding of Isaac: Rebirth.

 Adds:
 - Andromeda, a new character with a tainted version